hpcaitech/ColossalAI-Examples/image/moe/README.md

 since we have a larger model thanks to MoE.
 We will continuously maintain and optimize our MoE system and be encouraged by any issue that can help us improve our system.

-At present, we have provided Widenet and ViT-MoE in our model zoo.
-More information about Widenet can be found [here](https://arxiv.org/abs/2107.11817).
-Here is a simple example about how to run ViT-MoE Lite6 on cifar10 with 4 experts.
+At present, we have provided Widenet and ViT-MoE in our model zoo (more information about Widenet can be found [here](https://arxiv.org/abs/2107.11817)).
+We now support a recent tecnique proposed by Microsoft, PR-MoE.
+You can access [here](https://arxiv.org/abs/2201.05596) to know more about PR-MoE.
+Directly use ViT-MoE in our model zoo or use MoeModule in your model to exploit PR-MoE.

+Here is a simple example about how to run ViT-MoE Lite6 with PR-MoE on cifar10.

 # How to run